nafisalawalidris/elfeenah/README.md

 ## ⚡️ Here's what I'm involved in:

-- Global Ambassador for Women Tech Network.
+- Global Ambassador for WomenTech Network Global.
 - Advisory Board Member for [Spendo INC.](https://github.com/Spendoware)
 - Public Speaker at conferences.
 Contact me at nafisaidris413@gmail.com to invite me to speak at your conference.
 - Northern Tech Ecosystem Kaduna State Ambassador.